atanmarko/moonmath-exercizes-rust/README.md

 # moonmath-exercizes-rust
-Implementation of all exercizes from great MoonMath book in Rust language
+Implementation of all exercises from great MoonMath book in Rust language.

+Run exercises with `cargo test -- --nocapture` command.